itmLABS/exceptiontrap-php/README.md

 #### 1. Install

-Download the class from here and copy it to your desired library folder (ie. `/libraries/Exceptiontrap/`)
+Download the class from here and copy it to your desired library folder (i.e. `/libraries/Exceptiontrap/`)

 #### 2. Configure